-CO 795 Clinical Counseling Internship I
+CO 795 Community Counseling Internship I

 The two internships require completion of a total of 600 clock hours over two semesters in an approved community counseling setting under appropriate supervision.
 A minimum of 240 hours of direct client contact with individuals, groups, and families are required.
 Additional requirements include at least one hour of individual supervision and one and one-half hours of group supervision per week with qualified supervisors.
 Student performance is monitored each semester and includes a formal evaluation at course end.
-Prerequisites: CO 502 Counseling Theories; CO 503 Human Development and Counseling; CO 504 Psychopathology and Diagnosis; CO 505 Groups in Counseling; CO 511 Counseling Practicum; and completion of at least thirty hours of the program.
-Two hours.
+Prerequisites: CO 502 Counseling Theories; CO 503 Human Development and Counseling; CO 504 Psychopathology and Diagnosis; CO 505 Groups in Counseling; CO 511 Counseling Practicum; CO 539 Group Experience; T/M 501 Mentored Spiritual Formation I; and completion of at least thirty hours of the program.
+One hour.

-CO 796 Clinical Counseling Internship Continuation
+CO 796 Community Counseling Internship Continuation

-Students who are not ready to enroll in CO 797 and have already completed CO 795 should register for CO 796 each semester until they are ready to enroll in CO 797. \$200 fee per semester.
-Prerequisite: CO 795 Clinical Counseling Internship I. No credit.
+Students who are not ready to enroll in CO 797 and have already completed CO 795 should register for CO 796 each semester until they are ready to enroll in CO 797. \$100 fee per semester after one year of internship.
+Prerequisite: CO 795 Community Counseling Internship I. No credit.

-CO 797 Clinical Counseling Internship II
+CO 797 Community Counseling Internship II

-Prerequisite: CO 795 Clinical Counseling Internship I. Two hours.
+Prerequisite: CO 795 Community Counseling Internship I. One hour.